rafalfuz/ciastko/README.md

 Demo: https://rafalfuz.github.io/ciastko/

-For implementation were used below dependencies: prop-types react-icons react-router-dom styled-components react-redux (experimentally as part of learning)
+For implementation were used below dependencies: prop-types, react-icons, react-router-dom, styled-components and react-redux (experimentally as part of learning)